garrekstemo/MakieThemes.jl/README.md

-# MakieThemes.jl
+# SomeMakieThemes.jl

-A personal collection of themes for Julia's Makie plotting package.
+A bunch of themes I made for Julia's Makie plotting package.
-Feel free to use them, too.
+Feel free to use them.